what leads you where you go....?

 He would come soon.

 And my heart would choose.

-And from there life after life, grudge after grudge carried, hand to hand and heart to heart.
+From there life after life lost, grudge after grudge carried, hand to hand and heart to heart.

 Blood to blood.

 The Ccpriano family was not yet at war with the Shiavelli clan.
 That day was to come.
 Guns hadn't yet been fired through glass into flesh, bullets tearing and piercing epidermis.
 Knives not used to slit throats and puncture lungs whilst gripped tight in vengeful, violent fingers.
 Butchers blocks were still being used for rump and tenderloin, not for the purpose of separating limb from torso.